Euchie23/Euchie23/README.md

 ## 👩‍💻 Projects

 Projects are currently stored in a private repo (Squid_Fest) — to be curated into public collections (SquidStack, SquidStock, and GeoTentacles). <br><br>
-**<a href="https://github.com/Euchie23/SquidStack/" target="_blank">SquidStack</a> — Applied Data Science Projects from Masters Thesis** <br>
+**<a href="https://github.com/Euchie23/SquidStack/" target="_blank">SquidStack</a> — Applied Data Science Projects from Masters Thesis**
 A collection of modular analytics and dashboards covering topics such as:
-  - [Foundation](https://euchie23.shinyapps.io/foundation/): Intro/methods and validation workflows
+  - [Foundation](https://euchie23.shinyapps.io/foundation/) - Intro/methods and validation workflows
-  - Exploration(*Coming soon*): Data mining and detection summaries visualization and intepretation
+  - Exploration(*Coming soon*) - Data mining and detection summaries visualization and intepretation
-  - Fluctuation(*Coming soon*): Temporal trends and seasonal patterns based on industrial activities
+  - Fluctuation(*Coming soon*) - Temporal trends and seasonal patterns based on industrial activities
-  - Risk Evaluation(*Coming soon*): Human health risk modeling and interpretation for Argentina and Taiwan<br>
+  - Risk Evaluation(*Coming soon*) - Human health risk modeling and interpretation for Argentina and Taiwan<br>

 **SquidStock** *(Coming Soon)*
   Stock assessment models using CPUE standardization, AutoML, and biomass forecasting under climate scenarios.
 Interactive dashboards to follow. <br>